Mini-class

 Estimator Pros Cons Rec.

-$k_1$ Value unbiased, induced policy gradient unbiased Higher variance ✓✓
+$k_1$ Value unbiased, policy-gradient term unbiased Higher variance ✓✓

 Legend